-Certificate of Advanced Graduate Study (CAGS) Required Courses (36)
+Certificate of Advanced Graduate Study (CAGS) Required Courses (36 credits)

-- SPS5100 Introduction to Counseling Skills (3) - SPS5403 Neurological Basis of Educational Disorders (3) - SPS5405 Advanced Counseling with Children & Adolescents (3) - SPS5801 Practicum II: Advanced Practice (3) - SPS6103 Data-Based Decision-Making II: Cognitive Assessment & Intervention (3) - SPS6106 Practicum I: Consultation & Collaboration (3) - SPS6109 Data-Based Decision-Making III: Academic Assessment & Intervention (3) - ABA502 Measurement and Experimental Design (3) - ABA511 ABA I: Behavior Change Procedures (3) - ABA512 ABA II: Advanced Behavior Change Procedures (3) - SPS6200 Externship I (3) - SPS6202 Externship II (3)
+- SPS5100 Introduction to Counseling Skills (3) - \SPS5911 Behavior Interventions in Educational & Community Settings (3) - SPS6103 Data-Based Decision-Making II: Cognitive Assessment & Intervention (3) - SPS6106 Practicum I: Consultation & Collaboration (3)

+- SPS5405 Advanced Counseling with Children & Adolescents (3) - SPS5801 Practicum II: Advanced Practice (3) - \SPS5912 Advanced Behavior Change Procedures in Educational & Community Settings (3) - SPS6109 Data-Based Decision-Making III: Integrated Psychoeducational Assessment & Intervention (3)

+SPS5403 Neurological Basis of Educational Disorders (3)\ABA502 Measurement & Experimental Design (3)

+SPS6200 Externship I (3)

+SPS6202 Externship II (3)

+\indicates coursework that is part of the 18- to 21-credit ABA sequence

-Applicants who hold a master's degree in psychology or a closely related field from another college/university and who wish to apply for the CAGS-level only may do so; however, only courses taken within five years of the application will be considered for transfer.
+Applicants who hold a master's degree in school psychology from another college/university and who wish to apply for the CAGS-level only may do so; however, only applicants with degrees earned within five years of the application will be considered.
 Applications will also be reviewed by the program director and by school psychology faculty to determine the comparability of training and coursework between programs.
-This review may result in acceptance of some, but not all, of these courses, and in these students being required to complete additional master's-level coursework that is congruent with the GCU school psychology program.
+This review may result in students being required to complete additional master's-level coursework that is congruent with the GCU school psychology program to ensure that the applicant is eligible for certification as a school psychologist in New Jersey.
 It is the applicant's responsibility to submit all necessary information to establish equivalence.
-These materials, at the discretion of the program director, may include course descriptions, syllabi, student work such as papers, and class notes.
+These materials, at the discretion of the program director, may include course descriptions. syllabi, student work such as papers, and class notes.